IT Career Guide

 The first step you have to take whenever overcoming imposter syndrome is realizing your feelings and recognizing that you are experiencing it.
 This is one of the hardest to do, but when you get it down, it becomes much easier to fix how you think and feel.

 • Whenever you catch yourself doubting your capabilities, especially after you experience a successful moment or achieved something, linger on the feeling, and try to explain to yourself why you’re feeling this way and where it’s coming from.
 Reflecting will help a lot!
+In some cases, working with a mental health professional using cognitive processing therapy or group therapy may help address underlying mental health issues and mental disorders.

 • One way you could counter it is thinking of specific affirmations and self-justifications that can uplift you more than bring you down.
 This will help in neutralizing the doubt and feelings of inadequacy.
+Self compassion can also play a big role in healing and developing personal achievement goal orientation.

 • Reaching out and talking to people is one of the things that you can do as a way to counter the self-doubt you feel.
 You might even find people who feel the same way and both of you can reflect on each other’s actions.
 Ultimately proving to yourselves that maybe the inadequacy isn’t as accurate as your mind makes it out to be.
+Successful women and men across many industries experience anxiety and secret thoughts of feeling like a fraud.

 • You also have to understand that in life, there is always balance in the things that happen in your life.
 There are some things that you genuinely excel at, and some that you aren’t good at, and that’s okay.
 What’s important is that you know where both your personal strengths and weaknesses lie so you know what things you really should be worrying about.

 • Whenever you succeed in something, accept and own it.
 Refrain from putting yourself down after you’ve just achieved something good.
 Remind yourself that it happened because of the effort you put into it, your skills and talents, and that you made it happen.
 The more you do this, the more the success will feel genuine for you.
+Don’t let mental health stigma stop you from believing in your natural talents.

 What more can you do?